siqirua/tp/docs/UserGuide.md

 * For searching with student parameters of different types, it will find the students who satisfy all the criteria.
 * For searching with multiple student parameters of different types, it will find the students who satisfy at least one criterion for each type.
 * If a input of the incorrect format is given, there might be no students found.
-For example, if you search findStu s/A00000Y, no students will be found since this is not a substring of any valid student number.
+For example, if you search `findStu s/A00000Y`, no students will be found since this is not a substring of any valid student number.

 Examples:
 * `findStu n/Alice n/Bob g/T01` returns the data of the students whose name contains 'Alice' or 'Bob' (case-insensitive)